glitchassassin/screeps-cartographer/README.md

 - Traffic management moves stationary minions out of the way of moving ones, while allowing them to keep range to a target
 - Enhanced findRoute reduces PathFinder search space with intelligent heuristics to produce optimal paths
 - Dynamically re-routes around specific targets with minimal repathing
+- Automatically tracks and paths through intrashard (but not intershard) portals.

 ## Roadmap